Freiburg vs Aston Villa predictions, team news, betting tips, odds and Bet Builder

 Freiburg vs Aston Villa preview

-Aston Villa have waited 30 years to lift a major trophy and their moment could arrive with victory over Freiburg in an entertaining Europa League final.
+Aston Villa have waited 30 years to lift a major trophy and their moment could arrive with victory over Freiburg in an entertaining Europa League final tonight.

 For a club of Villa's size, their lack of success in modern times has been a major frustration.